Calling all tradespeople - big opportunities as Bucks Council launches grant

 • Other works where exceptional circumstances apply

-Contractors must be a TrustMark Registered Business and must adhere to the most recent versions of PAS2030 and PAS2035 standards.
+The contractor(s) must be a TrustMark Registered Business and must adhere to the most recent version of PAS2030 standards.

 The selection of an eligible contractor will be the responsibility of the grant applicant.
-The council will make no recommendation of a particular contractor to undertake the relevant works, has no obligation to monitor or manage the chosen contractor's carrying out of those works, and has no liability to the applicant in relation to that contractor’s non or poor performance in respect of those works.
+The Council will make no recommendation of a particular contractor to undertake the relevant works, has no obligation to monitor or manage the chosen contractor carrying out of those works, and has no liability to the applicant in relation to that contractor’s non or poor performance in respect of those works.

-To qualify for the grant, the grant applicant must own and live in the property in which works funded by the grant will occur, as their only or main residence.
+To qualify for the grant, the grant applicant must own and live in the property (as their only or main residence) in which works funded by the grant will occur.

 The grant applicant must also meet at least one of the following criteria:

-• a member of the grant applicant's household receives a disability-related benefit such as Attendance Allowance, Carer’s Allowance, Personal Independence Payment, or Employment and Support
+• A member of the grant applicant’s household receives a disability related benefit such as Attendance Allowance, Carer’s Allowance, Personal Independence Payment or Employment and Support Allowance

-The property in which works funded by the grant will occur must also have an energy performance certificate (EPC) rating of:
+The property in which works funded by the grant will occur must also have an EPC rating of:

 How to apply

-If residents think they may be eligible for the DBEEE Grant or would like to find out more, they can contact Better Housing Better Health by:
+If residents think they may be eligible for the DBEEE Grant or would like to find out more, they can contact Better Housing Better Health on 0800 107 0044 or at [email protected].

 Business community ambassadors